 The Artisans of Ukraine

 Ukraine's revolution in 2014 that toppled Russian-backed former President Victor Yanukovich has resurrected Ukrainians' national pride and an appreciation for the country's rich history that has essentially been wiped from its people's memories since the country was split between Poland and the Russian Empire in the 17th and 18th centuries.

 Ukraine's capital city, Kyiv, was once the capital of Kievan Rus, an empire that lay the founding blocks of the Slavic people in Eastern Europe and fell when the Mongols invaded in the 13th century.
-During these long gone times, Ukraine developed a rich cultural heritage where the people hand stitched beautiful clothing for their everyday wear, wore flower wreaths in their hair as a symbol of youth, and passed time by elaborately decorating eggs and intricately carving wood into household items and decorating them with flower and geometrical shapes.
-All these traditions are now once again resurfacing as Ukrainians gain back their cultural identity and the world is taking notice.
+During this period, Ukraine developed a rich cultural heritage where the people hand stitched beautiful clothing for their everyday wear, wore flower wreaths in their hair as a symbol of youth, and passed time by elaborately decorating eggs and intricately carving wood into household items and decorating them with flower and geometrical shapes.
+All these traditions are resurfacing as Ukrainians gain back their cultural identity and the world is taking notice.

 Below I explore some of the more distinguished heritage craftsmanship originating in the Ukraine.

 "Vyshyvka", the Ukrainian word for the country's beautiful traditional embroidery has its roots in pagan times and symbolizes protection and rituals.
 There are over 200 different Ukrainian stitching techniques and patterns, and some families even have their own unique symbols and colors.
 These days the tradition is going through a renaissance.